• ADOIT Product Management

 Introduction

 In the dynamic landscape of modern business, many organizations have grown organically, adding processes and structures incrementally over time.
 This often results in a complex and unplanned legacy operating model.
 While such models can support success, they frequently lack the strategic alignment and efficiency needed for sustained growth.
-Transitioning from this ad-hoc approach to an intentional design enables organizations to develop operating models that are strategically aligned, efficient, and coherent.
+Transitioning from this ad-hoc approach to an intentional operating model design enables organizations to develop operating models that are strategically aligned, efficient, and coherent.

 What is an Operating Model?